aiifabbf/no-latex/README.md

 - [WeasyPrint](https://github.com/Kozea/WeasyPrint) to convert HTML to PDF
 - [mathjax-node-page](https://github.com/pkra/mathjax-node-page/) to preprocess HTMLs containing raw LaTeX math formula or written in MathML

+Alternatively, if you do not need features like headers or footers, you can safely rely on browsers like Chrome to output PDF.

 ### Math formulas

+#### With WeasyPrint

 WeasyPrint currently does not support JavaScript (and probably will never support it by its nature), so any raw math formulas can only be converted to static HTML or SVG by some preprocessing programs outside it, rather than simply inserting a `<script>` in the HTML to help us take care of it.
 This is what the first line in `generate.bash` does.
 Hooray.

 However, it is not the whole story yet.
 Because WeasyPrint does NOT support inline SVG, I have to use commonHTML as the output format of math formulas.
 This is the purpose of `--output=CommonHTML` flag.
 The `--dollars` flag is to convert also inline formulas (such as `$ a = b^2 $`)

-Also note that it will take a ridiculously long time when you have a lot of
+Also note that it will take a ridiculously long time when you have a lot of formulas.

+#### With Chrome

+Use what you would use on a real site, such as KaTeX and MathJax.
+Chrome outputs much more quickly.

 ### Auto-numbering